fclairamb/ci-info/README.md

 ## How
 You provide a template file and it will take care of writing the final file with the build information.

-This makes it completely language agnostic.
+This makes it completely language-agnostic.

 ## Supported CI